Pjulax/Social-Lending-Service/README.md

 * Lenders can see the loans they have granted.

 #### API Security for users
-To use our api it is obligatory to create your own user and provide cards data.
+To use our api it is obligatory to create your own user profile and provide credit card details.
-In response to login request user receives JWT Token, which must be placed in ``Authorization`` header in format of ``Bearer <JWT Token>``.
+In response to a login request user receives a JWT Token, which must be placed in ``Authorization`` header in format of ``Bearer <JWT Token>``.
 These two steps are unsecured with authentication.
-All other operations require token.
+All other operations require the token.

 ### 2. How to run application on local machine?
 If you haven't installed yet you will need Docker, Java-jdk11 and Apache Maven.